Skip to main content

 Kincaid’s Statement on Protecting Women’s Sports and Sex‑Based Privacy – WA‑01

-PRESS RELEASE FOR IMMEDIATE RELEASE February 6, 2026 Kincaid for Congress Washington’s 1st District Kincaid: Protecting Women’s Sports and Sex‑Based Privacy in Washington’s 1st District Press statement from Kincaid for Congress WA‑01 Protecting Women’s Sports and Sex Based Privacy Principle Women and girls are entitled to fair athletic competition, physical safety, and personal privacy in sex segregated environments.
-These protections are grounded in long standing principles of equality and security.
-Upholding them is both a matter of fairness and of maintaining public trust in the integrity of institutions that serve them.
-This effort is not about exclusion it is about establishing clear, consistent standards that safeguard women’s opportunities, dignity, and rights.
-Policy Priorities 1) Ensuring Fairness in Women’s and Girls’ Sports Women’s sports exist to promote equitable athletic competition and to preserve op...
+For Immediate Release Contact: Kincaid for Congress Website: kincaidforcongress.com Date: February 6, 2026 Press Release · WA-01 Kincaid: Protecting Women's Sports and Sex-Based Privacy in Washington's 1st District Press statement from Kincaid for Congress — WA-01 Women and girls are entitled to fair athletic competition, physical safety, and personal privacy in sex segregated environments.
+These protections are grounded in long-standing principles of equality and security.
+Upholding them is both a matter of basic fairness and of maintaining public trust in the institutions that serve women and girls.
+This effort is not about exclusion.
+It is about establishing clear, consistent standards that safeguard women's opportunities, dignity, and rights and about having the courage to say so plainly when others will not.
+Policy Priorities 1.
+Ensuring Fairness in Women's and Girls' Sports Women's sports exist to promote e...

 The Tragic Failure Behind the Lawrence Reed / Bethany MaGee Case